madlag/coronavirus_study/docs/countries/Antigua_And_Barbuda.md

-## Antigua And Barbuda Spread comparison
+## Antigua And Barbuda Covid-19 status comparison

 Antigua And Barbuda